"Loneliness and the feeling of being unwanted is the most terrible poverty."- Mother Teresa

 After their mission trip to Africa, the founders received a call that a three-year-old boy they had met died.
 He died of malaria because the orphanage could not afford medication.
 The cost of the little boy’s life was $15.00, which would have paid for the medicine he needed.
 On August 18, 2011, the founders filed with Texas to become a nonprofit shortly after the state of Texas approved WATCCH.INC.
 The 501 (c)3 eight months later was approved by the federal government.

 After the team of founders received all proper documentation needed.
 WATCCH found a home to rent, hired on staff, and begun taking in children.
-Because of limited funding, WATCCH was only able to take in sponsor 25 of the 75.
 Since opening the Home in 2014.
-We have had an opportunity to talk with government officials, and many are getting away from homes.
+We have had an opportunity to talk with government officials, and many are getting away from children's homes.